Skip to Content

 Andean Condors are not endangered but they are considered vulnerable to extinction because their population has decreased due to hunting and pesticides that have killed off much of their food supply.

-They can live up to 30 years in captivity or 50-70 years in the wild, which is a testament to how hardy these Andes Mountains dwellers really are.
+They can live up to around 70 years, and sometimes even longer in captivity, a testament to how hardy these Andes Mountains dwellers really are.

 These huge creatures’ mating habits include monogamy for life and nesting at high elevations-perhaps this is why Andeans don’t seem as threatened by Andean condors as other birds might be?